dchung1209/Webtoon-Data-Analysis/README.md

 The data used in this project was collected from the popular webtoon platform. dataset was obtained using the Beautiful Soap and was saved as a CSV file for further analysis.

+## Analysis

+The analysis of the webtoon data was conducted using Python and various data analysis libraries, such as Pandas, Matplotlib.
+The analysis was divided into several parts:

+Data cleaning: The datasets were cleaned and preprocessed to remove any missing or inconsistent values.

+Descriptive statistics: Basic statistics were calculated for both datasets, such as the number of webtoons and episodes, average rating, and most popular genres.

+Genre analysis: The popularity of each genre was explored, including the number of webtoons and episodes for each genre, as well as the average rating.

+Episode analysis: The distribution of ratings for episodes was explored, and the relationship between episode length and rating was examined.

+The results of the analysis are presented in a Jupyter Notebook, which includes code, visualizations, and written explanations

+## Conclusion

+This webtoon data analysis project provides insights into the popularity and trends of webtoons, which can be useful for both fans and creators.
+The analysis reveals the most popular genres and authors, as well as the factors that contribute to high ratings.
+Overall, the project demonstrates the power of data analysis in understanding and appreciating the world of webtoons.